 Consider Joseph in reverse.
 His brothers devised a way to get rid of “the dreamer,” who tormented them by his divine revelations, but the Lord directed their steps to sell him into Egypt, where he saved them all from starvation some years later (Gen 45:4-8; 50:19-21).
 They eventually fulfilled every dream Joseph had about them bowing low before him.

-The Jews devised in their hearts to rid themselves of Jesus of Nazareth, but the glorious LORD turned their devices upside down.
-His crucifixion was God’s choice for the salvation of the very people they hated and hoped to ruin, and He returned in holy revenge to destroy their temple, city, and nation.
+The Jews devised in their hearts to rid themselves of Jesus of Nazareth, but the glorious God turned their devices upside down.
+His crucifixion was God’s choice for the salvation of the Gentiles that they hated and hoped to ruin, and He returned in holy revenge to destroy their temple, city, and nation for their crime.
 Every step they took in this most heinous crime was according to God’s eternal purpose (Acts 2:23; 3:18; 4:28; 15:18).

 When hearing about plans of wicked men, do not worry.
 They can bring nothing to pass that God has not already planned from eternity to overrule for His own glory, purposes, and people.
 The wicked are His pawns or puppets – His sword and His hand (Ps 17:13-14).
 Remember, He may even allow prosperity to deceive them (Pr 1:32).
 Remember, He may allow them to be successful for a while to heap up riches for you (Pr 13:22).

 When facing a decision and not knowing what to do, here is wisdom.
-Submit your life and works to the LORD, choose that course that pleases you best within the limits of godly wisdom, obtain the approval of many wise counselors, and move ahead trusting the Lord to take care of the details out of your control.
-Do not fret about perfect goals or strategies, for you are not capable of picking them.
+Submit your life and works to God, choose that course that pleases you best within the limits of godly wisdom, obtain the approval of several wise counselors, and move ahead trusting the Lord to take care of the details out of your control.
+Do not fret about perfect goals or strategies, for you are not capable of knowing them.
 Your Heavenly Father cares for you, and He can more than compensate for any “mistake” you make with an inferior choice.

-Learn the additional wisdom of Psalm 127:1-2, where David explained that your best efforts are vain without God’s blessing.
-Though God expects you to apply yourself diligently to achieve your goals, the outcome truly depends on His favor, not your ability or genius in planning or executing your desire.
-He wants you to back off unreasonable worries or effort and go to sleep, because He loves you and will provide what you need.
+Learn additional wisdom of Psalm 127:1-2, where David explained that your best efforts are vain without God’s blessing.
+Though God expects you to apply yourself diligently to achieve your goals, the outcome truly depends on His favor, not your ability, genius, or diligence in planning or executing your plans.
+He wants you to reject excessive worries or effort and go to sleep, because He loves you and will provide what you need.